openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/suprachiasmaticNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Suprachiasmatic nucleus' is a hypothalamic nucleus and preoptic nucleus.
-It is part of the medial zone of hypothalamus.
+   :definition: Is a hypothalamic nucleus and preoptic nucleus.
+Is part of the medial zone of hypothalamus. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002034) ('is_a' and 'relationship')]
    :description: * An ovoid densely packed collection of small cells of the anterior hypothalamus lying close to the midline in a shallow impression of the optic chiasm.
 (MSH) * small group of nerve cell bodies in the supraoptic region of the hypothalamus, just above the optic chiasm; influences rhythmic aspects of hypothalamic functions in many vertebrate species.
-(CSP)
+(CSP) [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002034)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111341
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002034#suprachiasmatic-nucleus-1
    :name: suprachiasmatic nucleus